Esri/geoprocessing-tools-for-hadoop/README.md

 gp-tools-hadoop
 ===============

-The Geoprocessing Tools for Hadoop provides tools to exchange features between a Geodatabase and a Hadoop system, and to run Hadoop workflow jobs.
+The Geoprocessing Tools for Hadoop provides tools to help integrate ArcGIS with Hadoop.
+More specifically, tools are provided that:
+* Enable the exchange of data between an ArcGIS Geodatabase and a Hadoop system, and
+* Allow ArcGIS users to run Hadoop workflow jobs.

 These tools are part of a larger set of [GIS Tools for Hadoop](https://github.com/Esri/gis-tools-for-hadoop).